murtuzaalisurti/qr/README.md

 # QRCodes
-A Simple QR Code Generator Web Application!
-Generate as well as download QR codes for anything real quick!
+A QR Code Generator and Reader!
+Generate as well as scan QR codes real quick!

 ## Tech Stack
 <pre>
 HTML
 CSS
-Vanilla JavaScript
+JavaScript
 </pre>

 ## Tools used